WLCG-AuthZ-WG/common-jwt-profile/profile.md

 is deemed to have been successful, and otherwise to be deleted by a suitably empowered service of the VO.
 Full renaming functionality is available through the `storage.modify` scope.

+The driving use case for a separate `storage.poll` scope is to allow third-party File Transfer Service instances and similar systems to be supplied with wide, long-lived tokens for the polling operations in stage and/or archive workflows, while avoiding data sensitivity concerns.

 For a given computing resource, the defined authorizations include: